projectcalico/calico/master/getting-started/openstack/installation/redhat.md

 canonical_url: 'https://docs.projectcalico.org/v2.6/getting-started/openstack/installation/redhat'
 ---

-These instructions will take you through a first-time install of {{site.prodname}}.
-If you are upgrading an existing system, please see the [{{site.prodname}} on OpenStack upgrade]({{site.baseurl}}/{{page.version}}/getting-started/openstack/upgrade) document instead for upgrade instructions.
+These instructions will take you through a first-time install of
+{{site.prodname}}.
+If you are upgrading an existing system, please see [{{site.prodname}} on OpenStack upgrade]({{site.baseurl}}/{{page.version}}/getting-started/openstack/upgrade) instead.

-There are three sections to the install: installing etcd, upgrading control nodes to use {{site.prodname}}, and upgrading compute nodes to use {{site.prodname}}.
+There are three sections to the install: installing etcd, adding
-Follow the [Common Steps](#common-steps) on each node before moving on to the specific instructions in the control and compute sections.
+{{site.prodname}} to OpenStack control nodes, and adding {{site.prodname}} to OpenStack compute nodes.
+Follow the [Common steps](#common-steps) on each node before moving on to the specific instructions in the control and compute sections.
 If you want to create a combined control and compute node, work through all three sections.

 ## Before you begin

 - Ensure that you meet the [requirements](../requirements).
 - Confirm that you have SSH access to and root privileges on one or more Red Hat Enterprise Linux (RHEL) hosts.
 - Make sure you have working DNS between the RHEL hosts (use `/etc/hosts` if you don't have DNS on your network).
 - [Install OpenStack with Neutron and ML2 networking](http://docs.openstack.org)
   on the RHEL hosts.

 > **Note**: On RHEL/CentOS 7.3, with Mitaka or earlier, there is a Nova
 > [bug](https://bugs.launchpad.net/nova/+bug/1649527) that breaks {{site.prodname}}
 > operation.
 You can avoid this bug by: